CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Remind

-Setting reminders are as simple as adding a task.
+Setting reminders is as simple as adding a task.
 Just specify the appropriate fields and we will assign the reminder to the task that you want.
 Reminders will show up on the display panel upon launch or when the commands `list`, `today` and `tomorrow` are entered.

 *Format:*